Septic and Well Information

 Use Permits for Title Transfer/Selling a Property

 If you are selling a property with a home in unincorporated Gilpin County, you must have the property's septic system inspected and obtain a Use Permit prior to going under contract.
-Use Permits are valid for 6 months.
-Failure to obtain a Use Permit can subject you to a daily accruing penalties under Colorado law.
+Failure to obtain a Use Permit prior to the date of a covered transaction can subject you to daily accruing penalties under Colorado law.

 Apply for Use Permit TL1 Conventional System